For Public Dissemination

 The U.S. Embassy in Berlin is seeking a Volunteer Foreign National Student Intern for the Foreign Agricultural Service (FAS).

-This internship is offered year round; the starting date will be discussed during the interview, and also is dependent on passing the Medical Check and the Background Check, which can take up to 3 months.
+This internship is offered year round; the starting date will be discussed during the interview, while it is also dependent on passing the Background Check, which can take up to 3 months.

 BASIC FUNCTION OF POSITION